oliverturner/pg-minimal-repro/README.md

 # pg-minimal-repro

-This repo exists to investigate why routes for a SPA aren't resolving as expected
+This repo exists to investigate why routes for an Architect-powered SPA aren't resolving as expected

 Steps to reproduce:
 1. Clone and install dependencies